 I have tried sticking to only one brand as well as mixing products from different brands.
 I do feel that mixing products from different brands works better than sticking to only one brand.
 Of course, I am not asking you to incorporate products randomly, but I am just telling you that it is OK to play with products because not every product in the same brand is made equal or will always suit your skin needs.

 Another frequently asked but highly subjective question that I often receive is:

 How long should I stick to a product or a routine?

-Feel free to modify the routine once you’ve got the principles down, as you might find you need more or less than the list we have, depending on your skin condition.
+Feel free to modify the routine once you’ve got the principles down, as you might need more or less than our list, depending on your skin condition.